lachie83/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 ### Load Balancer Operation

 As noted above, External load balancers that rely on Kubernetes services for load balancing functionality will only work with the IP family that matches the IP family of the cluster's service CIDR.
+The servie address-family binding is going to ensure that endpoints are matching the same-family as NodePorts however we may need an additional field to pass to the cloud provide to desinate the address-family type.

 #### Type ClusterIP

 The ClusterIP service type will be single stack, so for this case there will be no changes to the current load balancer config.
 The user has the option to create two load balancer IP resources, one for IPv6 and the other for IPv4, and associate both with the same application instances.
+The ClusterIP will be selected from the appropriate ClusterCIDR based on the address-family of the service.

 #### Type NodePort